December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 • Yellow, speckled leaves.

-• Sticky residue or webbing on leaves.
+• Sticky residue on the leaves.

-• Visible insects on the plant.
+• Seeing insects on the plant.

 How to Eliminate Pests